 Regarding the Continent the Frisian presence and trade extended to Saint-Denis near Paris, Rouen and, of course, the great emporium Quentovic near modern-day Boulogne.
 Frisian sceattas have been found all the way in Marseille in southern France.
 The Frisians were also trading intensively in Birten/ Xanten, Hamburg, Cologne, Worms, Mainsz and Trier.

 And it were not solely merchants passing by during the sailing season in the trading places mentioned above.
 More permanent settlers existed too.
 Frisian colonies had been established in many of these towns, including the establishment of local Frisian guilds.
+And besides trading, the Frisians also built their early cogs, perhaps named Cokingi.

 As we have seen already, the Frisians were keen financiers.
 Doing business requires a balance between pragmatism and giving trust.
 If people trusted the trader they trusted his own minted money and his goods.
 Producing massive amounts of cheap silver coins was a pragmatic innovation and if not invented by the Frisians at least exploited to the max by them.
 And although no governmental supervision existed and the mint of coinage was a free occupation, the money makers were able to maintain the weight of silver of sceattas at a constant 1,3 grams.
 Whilst the Anglo-Saxon pennies originally weighing 1,3 grams too, slowly devalued in the amount of silver, despite supervision of minsters or feudal authority.
 Do we here a renewed plead for deregulation?
 Frisian pragmatism was further illustrated in the way they dealt with Scandinavia.
 The Norsemen still refused the money economy and payments were solely done in silver or gold well into the tenth century AD; and some Scandinavian countries still refuse to join the euro-zone.
 The '90s pop song ‘No tengo dinero’ of a Danish boy band thus fitted perfectly within an old Viking tradition too.